tsmatz/minecraft-rl-example/Readme.md

 sudo dpkg -i libcudnn8-samples_8.0.5.39-1+cuda11.0_amd64.deb
 ```

-Set-up is done.
+Setup is done.

 Make sure to install ```tensorflow-gpu==2.4.1``` instead of ```tensorflow==2.4.1``` and train with ```--num_gpu``` option in the following step.
 </blockquote>

 First, make sure that Python 3 is installed on Ubuntu.
-(If not, please install Python 3.)
+(If not, please install Python 3 on Ubuntu.)

 ```
 python3 -V